KostaKonstantin/api-endpoint-testing/README.md

 # Installation

-1.Clone this repository to your local machine
+1. Clone this repository to your local machine
 2. Navigate to the api-endpoint-testing directory -> `cd \api-endpoint-testing\`
 3. Install the required dependencies with -> `npm install`
 4. Run the tests with -> `npm start`